-The converter also works in reverse, so you can convert other Audio formats to FLAC with high quality output.
+The converter also works in reverse, so you can convert other "Lossless Audio Codec" formats to FLAC without using software like FFmpeg or a similar tool.

 AAC to FLAC